carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 all the reads from our sample.
 This information help us to determinate the quality threshold we will accept and, thus we saw information about which samples fail which quality checks.
 Some of our samples failed quite a few quality metrics used by FastQC.
-HOwever, this does not mean, that our samples should be thrown out!
+However, this does not mean, that our samples should be thrown out!
 It's very common to have some quality metrics fail, and this may or may not be a problem for your downstream application.
 For our workflow, we will be removing some of